borisschapira/boris.schapira.dev/_posts/en/citizen/2024/2024-06-10-ennemy-of-the-left.md

 Finally, the RN is **the enemy of social responsibility and ecological transition**, voting:

--   against the conditioning of public aid to companies complyinh with ecological constraints
+-   against the conditioning of public aid to companies complying with ecological constraints
 -   against regulating the installation of doctors in areas where there are already enough of them
 -   against gender equality measures such as increasing women's access to positions of responsibility in the civil service
 -   against the vegetarian option in canteens (even though it would reduce costs for all children)